NLnetLabs/cascade/doc/manual/source/hsms.rst

    the features needed by Cascade.
 For :program:`kmip2pkcs11` this isn't a problem as it is designed to work with Cascade.

-Next we need to add the HSM to a policy so that when zones are added the keys for the zones will be generated using the HSM.
+Next, we need to add the HSM to a policy so that when zones are added the keys for the zones will be generated using the HSM.

 To do this, edit :file:`/etc/cascade/policies/<your_policy>.toml` and set: